Aditya-2898261/delta-demo/README.md

 # delta-demo
-demo of git and gitthub
+demo of git and github demo class